| Project Scope:

 Samoa, PPC was retained to prepare a water facilities plan for

+the 2001-2015 period.
 The proposed water facilities

 plan program included 14 water system projects.
 New